StefanRichterHuber/Thermobeacon-server/README.md

 to start collecting data.

-Or you can just run `docker pull stefanrichterhuber/thermobeaconserver:latest` or the given `Dockerfile` to build an image suitable for your platform.
+Or you can just run `docker pull stefanrichterhuber/thermobeaconserver:latest` or the given multistage `Dockerfile` to build an image suitable for your platform.
+Just rembember the container needs to be privileged (to access Bluetooth) and the necessary `/var/run/dbus/system_bus_socket` must be handed into the container.

 ## Configuration